 Make a Fabulous Scarf with a T-Shirt

-Judging by these projects (here, here, and here), I love making things using t-shirts!
+Judging by these projects (Making a Top out of a Man’s Tshirt, Turning Men’s Tshirts into Dresses, and How to Alter a Man’s Tshirt), I love making things using t-shirts!
 They are comfortable, economical, and are in abundance wherever you go!
 For this project, we are going to use the lower half of a shirt to make a t-shirt scarf.
 (The upper half will be saved for another project!)

 - T-shirt, any size